hansklav/Fractals-in-Oberon-07/Spirals/README.md

 # Several types of Spirals

-Although spirals aren’t fractals both are seen in living and lifeless nature, e.g. in ammonites and galaxies.
+Although spirals aren't fractals both are seen in living and lifeless nature, e.g. in ammonites and galaxies.
 Many spirals have self-similar properties, just like fractals.

 Already Archimedes (287-212 BCE) studied spirals and one kind of spiral is named after him: the